sangeethnandakumar/Template-Serilog/README.md

 # Express.UnitTesting

 Express Unit testing is not a library.
-It's a template project structure for unit and integration testing on .NET Core by making use of XUnit framework
+It's a template project structure for unit and integration testing by making use of XUnit framework

 ![alt text](https://lh3.googleusercontent.com/proxy/B_7eIUlcSWIhijMsKkvsKeB4sv5ZqG8cOGXyWFKIrIAgPlQTL_RyHreEs5bCSthMBUgPzIuifuFL89mIzpZfMhA)